blackducksoftware/hub/docker-compose/README.md

 ### Proxy Settings

-There are currently three containers that need access to services hosted by Black Duck Software:
+There are currently some containers that need access to services hosted by Black Duck Software:

+* jobrunner
 * registration
-* jobrunner
+* scan
 * webapp

 If a proxy is required for external internet access you'll need to configure it.